 Department faculty provide guidance on research opportunities, and students have access to dozens of research projects and consortia on campus, including groups like the Initiative for Maximizing Student Development (IMSD), a STEM mentoring program funded by the National Institutes of Health.

 Former IMSD fellow and UMass graduate Leslie Torres credits the program with making long-standing friendships and invaluable connections with staff advisors.
 “As an immigrant, [I found] the mentorship, support, and guidance I have received through IMSD helped me develop a sense of belonging and community in science that I had not found before,” she told the school’s Research Magazine.

-Diverse research opportunities at UMass Boston
+Diverse Research Opportunities at UMass Boston

-As the capital of Massachusetts, Boston is a world-renowned city with a reputation for having many good jobs and top employers, thanks to the area’s thirty-plus universities, leading health care brands, international banks, tech start-ups, and research firms.
+As the capital of Massachusetts, Boston is a world-renowned city with a reputation for having many good jobs and top employers, thanks to the area’s 30-plus universities, leading health care brands, international banks, tech start-ups, and research firms.
 This well-connected location positions UMass Boston students for successful outcomes in research, internships, and leadership positions.

 Read on for more ongoing research projects and opportunities available at UMass Boston.

-Engineering and sustainability
+Engineering and Sustainability

 From large scale transit projects like the Big Dig to pharmaceutical companies with a global reach, the Boston area is ripe with engineering job opportunities upon graduation.
 The genome code was cracked just miles away at the Broad Institute, and the 120-acre UMass Boston campus is set right on Boston Harbor, making it an ideal location for marine biology or environmental studies.